archetype-themes/devkit/1. Getting Started/Developing components/d. Code adjustments.md

 ## Update your component

-For this example, we will demonstrate how to show the vendor of a product from a given text input with dynamic sources support.
+For this example, we will demonstrate how to show the vendor of a product.

 **Step 1: Add HTML to output vendor information**